 Judge rejects Hudson’s Bay proposal in creditor protection case

-- An Ontario judge rejected Hudson's Bay's restructuring agreement, increasing the risk of lenders pushing the company into receivership.
+- An Ontario judge rejected Hudson's Bay's restructuring agreement, increasing the possibility of lenders seeking receivership.

-- The rejected agreement aimed to give lenders more power over Hudson's Bay's creditor protection process.
+- The rejected agreement would have allowed senior secured lenders greater control over Hudson's Bay's creditor protection process and imposed a weekly budget.

 Judge Rejects Hudson’s Bay Proposal in Creditor Protection Case